Do you know what’s the biggest expense that you will incur in your lifetime?

 Nope.
 It’s not your home.

-I remember my hands were shaking when I handed my agent a $43,000 cashier’s check as down payment for our house, 13 years ago.
+I remember my hand was shaking when I handed my agent a $43,000 cashier’s check as a down payment for our house, 15 years ago.
 But like I said, it’s not the house.
 Not even close.

 Your house may very well be your single biggest purchase, but it’s not the biggest expense that you will INCUR IN YOUR LIFETIME.